Mythology of Fringe: Cortexiphan

 Cortexiphan is a nootropic drug developed in the early 1980s, designed to enhance the mental abilities of the test subject, allowing them to tap into the 'infinite capability' of the human mind.
 Initial exposure to the drug as an adult can be lethal, so trials were performed on children in at least two locations, including a day-care center in Jacksonville, Florida, and at the Wooster Campus of Ohio State University.
 Testing continued through 1986.
 A young Olivia Dunham was a part of the Jacksonville trials while she was in the care of her mother and abusive stepfather.

 The exact response to Cortexiphan varies from child to child.
 Manifested psionic abilities include telepathy, mind control, pyrokinesis, telekinesis, and the ability to transit the 'brane' [i.e., membrane] between universes.
 Cortexiphan also has slight regenerative abilities.
 Walter's tests, shown in the flashback episode "Subject 13", often required coaxing the child to demonstrate their powers through emotional stimuli; in the case of Olivia, he found it necessary to terrify her to bring about her powers.

 Nineteen minor characters have been associated with the Cortexiphan Trials.
 The affected adults find they have weak bonds between each other.
 Some of their powers do not work on their fellow Cortexiphan patients while other abilities work only on Cortexiphan patients.
-Three of them reappear during the Season Two finale to aide Walter and Olivia to crossover to the parallel universe, but all three vanish, or die after their crossing.
+Three of them reappear during the Season Two finale to aid Walter and Olivia to crossover to the parallel universe, but all three vanish, or die after their crossing.

 During the first half of Season Three, where Olivia has been captured by Secretary Walter Bishop (dubbed 'Walternate') in the parallel universe, Walternate and his research lead Brandon to discover the presence of Cortexiphan—to them, an unknown substance—in Olivia's blood and attempt to recreate the drug.
 They discover that the drug is lethal to adults and Walternate refuses to let Brandon test the drug on children.
 They ultimately come to use Olivia again, dosing her with a synthetic mix that is able to articulate her abilities and allow her to cross universes again.
 Olivia later uses this synthetic mix to escape the parallel universe.

 In Season Four, Olivia is dosed with Cortexiphan once again by the alternate Nina Sharp.
 This, along with her love for Peter Bishop, causes her memories from the original timeline to re-emerge.
 She is later activated by William Bell in his ultimate plan to destroy the two universes.
 Olivia's powers include controlling people in a "jedi mind trick" kind of way and being able to safely cross between universes.
 Cortexiphan also plays a key role in helping Olivia achieve a key goal and outwit the Observers during the Season Five finale.